Logo

 Meg White had come from a dead-halt for a year and went right back into that madness.

-The idea to do so came from Jack, when he and Meg White "walked into a drugstore and saw this bag of peppermint candy and I said 'That should be painted on your bass drum because you've been drumming like a little kid".
+The idea to do so came from Jack, when he and Meg White noticed a bag of peppermint candy in a drugstore, and Jack said "That should be painted on your bass drum because you've been drumming like a little kid".

 Meg White donated her last Ludwig kit to the 2009 Jim Shaw Rock 'N' Roll Benefit, an auction to raise money for the Detroit musician who was suffering from cancer.